 Though deadly serious, dust storms are usually brief.
 Unfortunately they can culminate into blinding walls of dust as quickly as they dissipate but as long as drivers have time to respond to an oncoming storm and each person follows the tips listed above we can decrease the dust storm related fatalities.
 In Arizona, on average, five people die in approximately 119 auto accidents caused by dust storms each year, leaving hundreds injured as well.

-If you have questions about driving in a dust storm or would like to discuss a serious injury with an attorney, please contact us today.
+If you have questions about driving in a dust storm or would like to discuss a serious injury with a Car accident lawyer in Boca, please contact us today.

 Our thoughts are with those who were injured today and the family of the driver who lost his life.